Tqter/Tqter/README.md

 - 👋 Hi, I’m @Tqter
-I do some cool things and u should sub to me on YouTube :D
+I do things with code and stuff idk.